DINA-community/String-Sysiphos/README.md

 ## NetBox libraries

-This libararies are a result of the String-Atlas or student thesis as a byproduct.
+This libraries are a result of the String-Atlas or student thesis as a byproduct.

 ### Manufacturers